-Stucco, nearly always a Corbusian choice of white, prevails.
+Stucco, nearly always white, prevails in Moderne homes.
 Decoration sometimes appears as vertical fluting on doorways, paneling, and fireplace mantels.
 To match the horizontal divisions of the window panes, some horizontal painted wood strips contribute to the “streamlined” look of these homes.
 Textured obscure or reeded glass is used where light and privacy is needed.